PROGRAM ACTIVITIES

 Jackson Leadership Fellow, Class of 2017

-Washington, D.C.: The program culminates with a trip to Washington, D.C., on June 2-5, 2024, to introduce the Fellows to Congressional and U.S. government policy-makers, nonprofit organizations, and other leaders in the area.
+Washington, D.C.: The program culminates with a trip to Washington, D.C., on June 6-9, 2027, to introduce the Fellows to Congressional and U.S. government policy-makers, nonprofit organizations, and other leaders in the area.
 This trip helps the Fellows to make connections for the future.

 - Strengthened desire to pursue public service;

-- A network of peers;
+- A network of peers for collaborating;

 - Source of inspiration and motivation.